Khai-Luca/Khai-Luca/README.md

 ###

-<p align="left">📍 I'm from Brazil<br>🎓 Currently pursuing a degree in Systems Analysis and Development.<br>🎬 Transitioning from a background in motion design and photography to tech.<br>🌍  I’m fluent in English and have intermediate proficiency in Spanish, as well as basic knowledge of German and French.</p>
+<p align="left">📍 I'm from Brazil.<br>🎓 Currently pursuing a degree in Systems Analysis and Development.<br>🎬 Transitioning from a background in motion design and photography to tech.<br>🌍  I’m fluent in English and have intermediate proficiency in Spanish, as well as basic knowledge of German and French.</p>

 ###